Precious vs. Semi-Precious Gemstones: What’s the Difference

 Meanwhile, the spectacular green-hued peridot is also categorized as semi-precious, although its lush hue and rarity make it quite coveted.

-Overall, the designation of ‘semi-precious’ should never be defined as a lack of value or beauty, only as an indication of availability and traditional classification — but as we’ve seen, standards do occasionally change, so It’s always essential to make your choice on what catches your eye and complements your style, regardless of the industry’s imposed gemological rating.
+Overall, the designation of ‘semi-precious’ should never be defined as a lack of value or beauty, only as an indication of availability and traditional classification — but as we’ve seen, standards do occasionally change, so it’s always essential to make your choice on what catches your eye and complements your style, regardless of the industry’s imposed gemological rating.

 Use of Precious and Semi-Precious Stones in History and Culture